webpack/webpack.js.org/src/content/guides/production.md

 T> Technically, `NODE_ENV` is a system environment variable that Node.js exposes into running scripts.
 It is used by convention to determine dev-vs-prod behavior by server tools, build scripts, and client-side libraries.
 Contrary to expectations, `process.env.NODE_ENV` is not set to `"production"` __within__ the build script `webpack.config.js`, see [#2537](https://github.com/webpack/webpack/issues/2537).
 Thus, conditionals like `process.env.NODE_ENV === 'production' ? '[name].[hash].bundle.js' : '[name].bundle.js'` within webpack configurations do not work as expected.

-If you're using a library like [React](), you should actually see a significant drop in bundle size after adding this plugin.
+If you're using a library like [`react`](https://facebook.github.io/react/), you should actually see a significant drop in bundle size after adding this plugin.
 Also note that any of our local `/src` code can key off of this as well, so the following check would be valid:

 __src/index.js__